global-input/wordpress-login/README.md

 ### Installation
-Download the [WordPress-global input-plugin.zip](https://github.com/global-input/wordpress-login/blob/master/wordpress-globalinput-plugin.zip), or you can generate the zip file yourself from the source files by running the following command after cloning the repository on your local disk.
+Download the [WordPress-global input-plugin.zip](https://github.com/global-input/wordpress-login/blob/master/wp-globalinput-login.zip), or you can generate the zip file yourself from the source files by running the following command after cloning the repository on your local disk.
   ```
     ./package.sh
   ```
-Above script contains a single line zip command to re-create the ```wordpress-global-input-plugin.zip``` file from the files in the ```wordpress-globalinput-plugin``` folder.
+Above script contains a single line zip command to re-create the ```wp-globalinput-login.zip``` file from the files in the ```wp-globalinput-login``` folder.

 Then install the plugin via the "Plugins" page on your WordPress Admin console: (1)click on the "Add New" button.
 (2) Click on the "Upload Plugin", (3) Click on the "Choose file" button.
 (4)Select the zip